googleinurl/SCANNER-INURLBR/README.md

  -m  Enable the search for emails on the urls specified.

- -u  Enables the search for URL lists on the url specified.
+ -u  Enables the search for URL lists on the host specified.

+ --ua  Enables the search for URL lists on the host specified using archive.org.

  --gc Enable validation of values ​​with google webcache.

  --pr  Progressive scan, used to set operators (dorks),